DianaAkolzina/demoverite/README.md

 ## Weather

 - Weather is fetched per building from OpenWeather at startup if `OPENWEATHER_API_KEY` is set and stored under `CSVex_s3/weather_buildings/<building>.csv`.
+- Cached weather files are inspected on each startup; if they already span `WEATHER_BACKFILL_START` → `WEATHER_BACKFILL_END` the API is skipped.
+Otherwise, the fetcher retries each historical day up to three times, stops after ~4 s, and generates synthetic hourly samples for any remaining gaps so charts remain continuous.
 - The agent’s weather tools transparently use these cached files based on the selected building.
 ## Local (no Docker)